ANANTHUPADHYA/apparelShopping/README.md

-# apparelShopping a cloud connected app
+# apparelShopping - A cloud connected app
 An iOS app for shopping apparels online

 This is an iOS app where the user can see the list of apparel materials which he/she wants to buy.